Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Introduction

 This paper is divided as follows.
-We begin in Sec.~\ref{sec:generative} with a discussion of implicit models for community detection algorithms, describing how to compute their corresponding description lengths and implicit priors, then apply these methods to the modularity and Infomap community detection objectives.
-In Sec.~\ref{sec:optimal-instances}, we follow up on this discussion by demonstrating the correspondence between a broad class of community detection objectives and restricted instances of stochastic block models, showing that these methods implicitly assume networks with very limited structure.
+We begin in Sec.~\ref{sec:generative} with a discussion of implicit models for community detection algorithms, describing how to compute their corresponding description lengths and implicit priors analytically for a broad class of methods.
+In Sec.~\ref{sec:optimal-instances}, we follow up on this discussion by demonstrating the correspondence between this class of community detection objectives and restricted instances of stochastic block models, showing that these methods implicitly assume networks with very limited structure.
 Next, in Sec.~\ref{sec:cheap-lunches} we discuss how our framework can provide insights into the shortcomings of the NFL theorem for community detection when applied to structured problem instances by revealing asymmetries in algorithm compression performance.
 Finally, in Sec.~\ref{sec:empirical} we apply our method to compare the description lengths associated with fitting a range of community detection algorithms to a wide variety of empirical networks, finding that a small number of more expressive algorithms have systematically better performance, and that in the small minority of cases where a more specialized algorithm yields better performance, its result does not deviate substantially from what is obtained with the more general approach.
 We finalize in Sec.~\ref{sec:conclusion} with a discussion.